 Heat Treating Air flow monitoring in heat treating furnaces to improve quality.

 In summary, monitoring compressed air consumption and flow can provide valuable insights for optimizing the efficiency of compressed air systems, identifying and resolving issues, reducing energy waste, improving operational costs, and supporting environmental sustainability.
 It is an essential tool for industries and commercial facilities that utilize compressed air in their operations.

 Monitoring the use of compressed air within a facility.

-To determine the optimum number of compressors that need to be in operation at any given time so that the facility load is satisfied, a measuring station that includes a controller (D300) and a consumption sensor (C400) is installed so that the consumption of compressed air is monitored continuously and automatically determines the optimum number of compressors to handle the facility demand.
+To determine the optimum number of compressors that need to be in operation at any given time so that the facility load is satisfied, a measuring station that includes a controller (D300) and a consumption sensor (Sigma 401) is installed so that the consumption of compressed air is monitored continuously and automatically determines the optimum number of compressors to handle the facility demand.